Barbell Shoulder Shrugs | Build Big Traps

 7. Versatility for Different Muscle Targets

 You can perform the exercise at various angles (incline, decline, or flat), which helps target different parts of your chest, shoulders, and triceps.
+This makes the list of dumbbell bench press benefits even longer.

 8. Better for Functional Strength